jimy-byerley/minetest-computers/README.md

 Install
 =======

-As other minetest mods, just extract it in minetest/games/minetest_game/mods directory.
+As other minetest mods, just extract it in minetest/games/minetest_game/mods directory and rename the new folder "computers".